World Cup organizers to ban alcoholic beer sales at stadiums

 The person spoke on condition of anonymity because organizers have not yet announced the decision.

+Qatar’s government and its Supreme Committee for Delivery and Legacy did not immediately respond to request for comment.

+Already, the tournament has seen Qatar change the date of the opening match only weeks before the World Cup began.

-Budweiser’s parent company, AB InBev, pays tens of millions of dollars at each World Cup for exclusive rights to sell beer.
-The company's partnership with FIFA started at the 1986 tournament.
+Budweiser’s parent company, AB InBev, pays tens of millions of dollars at each World Cup for exclusive rights to sell beer and has already shipped the majority of its stock from Britain to Qatar in expectation of selling its product to millions of fans.
+The company's partnership with FIFA started at the 1986 tournament and they are in negotiations for renewing their deal for the next World Cup in North America.

-When Qatar launched its bid to host the World Cup, the country agreed to respect FIFA’s commercial partners, and again when signing contracts after winning the vote in 2010.
+When Qatar launched its bid to host the World Cup, the country agreed to FIFA’s requirements of selling alcohol in stadiums, and again when signing contracts after winning the vote in 2010.

 At the 2014 World Cup in Brazil, the host country was forced to change a law to allow alcohol sales in stadiums.